Sterniii3/drugdevelopR/validation/test_cases/04_MultiarmTestCases.md

   * use strategy 1, i.e. the strategy where only the best of the promising treatments proceeds to phase III.

-Verify that the program returns an optimal utility of 8.56 (in 10^5\$), an optimal sample size of 141 in phase II and 391 in phase III (i.e a total of 532) and an optimal threshold value for the go-decision of 0.82 as suggested by Stella Erdmann [2].
+Verify that the program returns an optimal utility of 8.56 (in 10^5\$), an optimal sample size of 141 in phase II and 391 in phase III (i.e. a total of 532) and an optimal threshold value for the go-decision of 0.82 as suggested by Stella Erdmann [2].
 Furthermore, verify that the probability to go to phase III is given by 0.72.

 ### 04.02 (shows that req.
 04.03, 04.09 and 04.12 are met): {-}
 Use the function `optimal_multiarm`.
 Supply the same input values as in test case 04.01, however use strategy 2, i.e. the strategy where all promising treatments proceed to phase III.